Three-Loop Gauge Beta Functions in Supersymmetric Theories with Exponential Higher Covariant Derivative Regularization: Preliminaries

 The Novikov–Shifman–Vainshtein–Zakharov (NSVZ) relation \cite{Novikov1983,Shifman1986,Novikov1986,Jones1983,ArkaniHamed1997,Shifman1996,Seiberg1994} provides an exact connection between gauge $\beta$–functions and anomalous dimensions.
 In the HCD+PV framework, when RG functions are defined in terms of \emph{bare} couplings, it takes the form~\cite{Stepanyantz2020}

-Diagrammatically, HCD renders multi–loop integrands as (double) total derivatives in momentum space, which is the core mechanism behind the NSVZ structure and underlies the appearance of the regulator constants $A$ and $B$ at higher loops~\cite{Kataev2013,Stepanyantz2020,Kazantsev2020}.
+Diagrammatically, a key structural feature of HCD is that multi–loop integrands can be represented as (double) total derivatives in momentum space, which is the mechanism behind the NSVZ structure and also explains why regulator-dependent finite constants appear in compact higher-loop formulas \cite{Kataev2013,Stepanyantz2020,Kazantsev2020}.